elchappo/go-snippets/README.md

 ### Bucket Sort

-**Description**: Distributes elements into buckets, then sorts each bucket (works for limited value ranges).
+**Description**: A distribution-based sorting algorithm that divides elements into a fixed number of buckets, where each bucket represents a range of values.
+Elements are distributed into appropriate buckets, each bucket is sorted individually, and then all buckets are concatenated to produce the final sorted array.

+**Algorithm Approach**: Distribution and counting
+- **Create buckets**: Initialize array of counters for each possible value
+- **Distribute**: Count occurrences of each value
+- **Reconstruct**: Fill original array by iterating through buckets
+- **Key insight**: Works efficiently when value range is small and known

+**Time Complexity**:
-**Time Complexity**: O(n) when values are uniformly distributed
+- **Best case**: O(n + k) - When values are uniformly distributed
+- **Average case**: O(n + k) - Linear time for limited range
+- **Worst case**: O(n + k) - Where k is the number of distinct values
+- **Where n** is the number of elements, **k** is the range of values

-**Space Complexity**: O(n)
+**Space Complexity**: O(k) - Additional space for bucket counters

 **Pros**:
-- Linear time for specific use cases
+- Linear time complexity for limited value ranges
-- Simple implementation for limited ranges
+- Simple and easy to implement
 - Efficient for uniformly distributed data
+- Stable (can be made stable with proper implementation)
+- No comparison operations needed

 **Cons**:
-- Only works for limited value ranges
+- Only works for limited, known value ranges
-- Not general-purpose
+- Not general-purpose (requires prior knowledge of data)
-- Unstable
+- Memory inefficient for large value ranges
+- Not suitable for floating-point or complex data types
-- Requires knowing value range beforehand
+- Performance depends heavily on value distribution

+**When to Use**:
+- Sorting integers with small, known range (e.g., 0-9, 0-100)
+- Counting sort scenarios (sorting 0s, 1s, 2s)
+- When input values are uniformly distributed
+- Sorting by category or discrete values
+- When O(n) time is critical and constraints are met

+**When NOT to Use**:
+- Large or unknown value ranges (wastes memory)
+- Arbitrary data types (strings, floats, objects)
+- When comparison-based sorting is more appropriate
+- Sparse data distributions (most buckets empty)
+- General-purpose sorting needs (use Quick Sort or Merge Sort)

-**Usage**: Sorting data with known, limited range (e.g., sorting 0s, 1s, and 2s).
+**Usage**: Sorting data with known, limited range (e.g., sorting 0s, 1s, and 2s), counting sort implementations.

+**Related Algorithms**: Counting Sort, Radix Sort, Pigeonhole Sort

 ```go
 func bucketSort(arr []int) []int {